 The main symptom of SLL is a painless swelling in the neck, armpit, and groin.
 It’s caused by cancer cells building up inside the lymph nodes.

 - shortness of breath

 - easy bruising

-Doctors diagnose SLL by taking a biopsy of an enlarged lymph node.
-You’ll get local anesthesia to numb the area first.
+Doctors can diagnose SLL by taking a biopsy of an enlarged lymph node.
+You typically get local anesthesia to numb the area first.
 If the enlarged node is deep in your chest or belly, you may get general anesthesia to sleep through the procedure.

 During a biopsy, the doctor removes part or all of the affected lymph node.
 The sample then goes to a laboratory for testing.

 Doctors may recognize signs of CLL on a peripheral blood smear.
 This blood test looks at the appearance, count, and shape of red and white blood cells and platelets.